 Sun Exposure

-Plant Goodding’s verbena where it will receive either full sun or part shade, but not where it receives reflected heat or is in mostly shade.
+Plant Goodding’s verbena where it will receive either full sun or part shade, but not where it receives reflected heat or is in full shade.

 Size and Growth Rate